iactix/WorldStack/README.md

 - **WorldStack Generator** – uses those templates to create actual heightmaps via command line

 Templates describe how to generate terrain — combining noise, shapes, images, and filters to define a way of generating specific worlds.
 Games like OpenTTD understand the resulting 'heightmaps' and can generate actual game maps based on them.

----

-This is an early release aimed at advanced users, but setup is simple:

 ## Installation